-Magruder Corridor Guide is a 120.7 mile moderately trafficked point-to-point trail located near Elk City, ID that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+Magruder Corridor Guide is a 120.7 mile moderately trafficked point-to-point trail located near Elk City, Idaho that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is best used from March until October.
 Dogs and horses are also able to use this trail.

 off road driving